Machinimatic/Machinimatic/README.md

 - Coping-Link: Coping-Links comfort my insecurities, and I often identify with them physically/psychologically in a way to comfort myself mentally, or how I view myself physically, it also extends further.

 - I have severe anxiety & depression and can get overwhelmed easily.
-- I am not self-diagnosing myself, but I have done my research and my mental state/symptoms conclude I may have Psychosis(Shizophrenia) I am working on being diagnosed when I can as at 16 I do not have many options of healthcare.
+- I am not self-diagnosing myself, but I have done my research and my mental state/symptoms conclude I may have Psychosis(Schizophrenia) I am working on being diagnosed when I can as at 16 I do not have many options of healthcare.

 --------------